 “Hi!
 You’re looking…”

 Don’t just give friends and coworkers an upnod or an insincere “How are you?” while you breeze past.
 Pause and take a moment to comment on their appearance, whether they look happy, sad, or sick.
 You’ll probably spark a conversation about the weekend plans they’re looking forward to or the sick child they’re taking care of, says Paul Zak, PhD, author of Trust Factor: The Science of Creating High Performance Companies.
 Instead of making small talk, “it’s a much deeper conversation, but people almost always respond well to it,” he says.
 “It builds that emotional tie.”
-Check out the 40+ most trusted brands in America, from a new Reader’s Digest survey.

 “I understand what you’re saying”

 Even if you disagree with someone’s views, show them you respect their beliefs with a phrase like “I appreciate your opinion” before trying to change their mind, says Lisa Gueldenzoph Snyder, PhD, professor and chairperson of the department of business education at North Carolina A&T State University.
 “Then provide an example that supports their perspective before transitioning the conversation to your perspective,” she says.
 This way, they’ll feel less criticized and will be more open to trusting what you have to say.
-On the other hand, these phrases make an argument worse.
+On the other hand, these are the phrases that make an argument worse.